Rodolphe Desdunes: Comité des Citoyens

 Desdunes was incensed by the 1890 Separate Car Act, writing in an 1891 letter to the editor in the Crusader, "Among the many schemes devised by the Southern statesman to divide the races, none is so audacious and so insulting as the one which provides separate cars for black and white people on the railroads running through the state.
 It is like a slap in the face of every member of the black race, whether he has the full measure or only one-eighth of that blood."
 Aristide, Rodolphe and Daniel Desdunes, Louis Martinet, Eugene Luscy, Paul Bonseigneur, L. J. Joubert, P. B. S. Pinchback, Caesar Antoine, Homer Plessy and others formed the Comité des Citoyens to organize black civil rights efforts.
 Rodolphe enlisted his eldest son, Daniel, to violate the act to allow for its challenge in the courts.
 On February 24, 1892, Daniel boarded a train bound for Mobile, Alabama.
 While stopped at the corner of Elysian Fields and Claiborne in New Orleans, Daniel was arrested.
-However, Judge John Howard Ferguson ruled that the Separate Car Act could not be enforced for interstate travel because the constitution only granted the federal government the authority to regulate inter-state travel and commerce.
-The Comité then challenged the law again, this time focusing on intrastate travel and Plessy volunteered to break the law.
+However, Judge John Howard Ferguson ruled that the Separate Car Act could not be enforced for interstate travel because the US Constitution granted the federal government the authority to regulate only interstate travel and commerce.

+The Comité then challenged the law again, this time focusing on intrastate travel, and Plessy volunteered to break the law.
 Luscy, Bonseignure, Rodolphe Desdunes, Joubert, and Martinet secured Plessy's release on bail that same day.
 When the case, Plessy vs. Ferguson, finally reached the U. S. Supreme Court in 1896, it was found that Plessy's rights had not been violated, Desdunes writing, "our defeat sanctioned the odious principle of the segregation of the races."
-Comité des Citoyens activists Albion Tourgee and James C. Walker defended in both cases.
-About that time the Comité and the Crusader both disbanded.
+The Comité des Citoyens activists Albion Tourgee and James C. Walker defended in both cases.
+About that time, both the Comité and the Crusader disbanded.